metrosoftware/metrodex/DEVELOPERS-GUIDE.md

 ### Database ###

   - H2 embedded database
-  - main database: `nxt_db/`
+  - main database: `metro_db/`
-  - test database: `nxt_test_db/`
+  - test database: `metro_test_db/`
   - the database directories do not contain user specific data and can be safely deleted
   - but no need to delete them on upgrade, the DbVersion code takes care of schema updates
-  - use the nxt.db framework when accessing the database from your code
+  - use the metro.db framework when accessing the database from your code

 ----
 ## Coding Process ##